 HealthLandscape, an online platform that tracks medical industry trends, squared up the potential ramifications for primary care practitioners and their patients when it projected that up to 60,000 offices may close or significantly scale back operations due to Covid-19 financial strains.

 This rollback could leave tens of millions of Americans scrambling to find medical help.

-Ultimately, going for annual wellness visits won’t entirely relieve this problem—but it is a step in the right direct to support your health and financial stability of your doctor.
+Ultimately, going for annual wellness visits won’t entirely relieve this problem—but it is a step in the right direction to support your health and the financial stability of your doctor.